Climate change

 - Minamata Convention on Mercury

-Australia has also re-engaged with the Green Climate Fund with a $50 million contribution.
+Australia re-engaged with the GCF in 2023 with a $50 million contribution to the current GCF-2 replenishment.